Codium-ai/cover-agent/tests_integration/README.md

 You will also need [Docker](https://www.docker.com/) installed.

-Note: These scripts were written for Linux but they have been tested on a Windows system using WSL 2 and Docker for Desktop.
+__Note:__ These scripts were written for Linux but they have been tested on a Windows system using WSL 2 and Docker for Desktop.

+Since the targets live in Linux you'll need to build the installer in Linux (versus on Windows and MacOS).
+This can be done automatically in the `sh tests_integration/test_all.sh` script by add the `--run-installer` flag.

 ## How to run
 You can run these example test suites using a locally hosted LLM or in the cloud just as you would normally with Cover Agent